PASSION FOR

 THE WHITE OAK BAYOU WATERSHED

 White Oak Bayou’s headwaters form mainly in Camp Robinson out of three sub-drainages, White Oak Bayou, Winifree Creek and Newton Creek that then flow southwest through the Marche community, under I-40 and on into North Little Rock and Maumelle where they come together to continue on as White Oak Bayou.
 White Oak Bayou flows in a general southeast direction before emptying into the Arkansas River in Burns park.
-The entire watershed is in Pulaski County, Arkansas and contains over 1400 acres of wetlands.
+The entire 27,000 acres of watershed is in Pulaski County, Arkansas and contains over 1400 acres of wetlands.
 Communities impacted by the wetlands include Marche, Blue Hill, Crystal Hill, Maumelle, and North Little Rock.

 WETLAND MANAGEMENT